A precisely feasible gauged model of chiral boson with its BRST cohomological perspectives

 \section{Formulation of gauged Floreanini-Jackiw type chiral boson that corresponds to one-parameter class of Faddeevian anomaly}

-A gauged model of Siegel type chiral boson which resembles the chiral Schwinger model with one-parameter class Jackiw-Rajaraman type regularization was discussed in \cite{ARC}.
-A natural extension that comes after naturally is the gauge model of Siegel type chiral boson which would be consistent with gauged Lagrangian of Floreanini-Jackiw type chiral boson with a one-parameter class of Faddeevian anomaly.
-To formulate that let us proceed with the following Lagrangian containing a specified Lorentz non-covariant masslike term for the gauge field.
+A gauged model of Siegel type chiral boson that resemblesthe chiral Schwinger model with a one-parameter class of Jackiw-Rajaraman type regularization was mentioned in \cite{ARC}.
+An extension that follows naturally is that the gauge model of Siegel type chiral boson with an appropriate selection of masslike terms for the gauge field is equivalent to the gauged Floreanini-Jackiw type chiral boson \cite{FJ} with a one-parameter class of Faddeevian anomaly \cite{ARC}.
+To formulate that let us proceed with the subsequent Lagrangian containing a suitable parameter-dependent Lorentz non-covariant masslike term for the gauge field.

-Note that there is a Lorentz non-covariant masslike term for the gauge field in the Lagrangian (\ref{SIGCBB}).
-Alhough it looks bizer finally, it renders physical Lorentz invariant scenario.
-An illustration is made here for this model.
-We need to compute the canonical momenta corresponding to the fields $A_0$, $A_1$, $\phi$ and $\Lambda$.
+Here $\phi$ represents a scalar field. $A_0$and $A_1$ are the twocomponents of the gauge field in $(1+1)$ dimension.
+Over-dot and over-prime indicate the time and space derivatives respectively.
+Note that there is a parameter-dependent Lorentz non-covariant masslike term for the gauge field within Lagrangian (\ref{SIGCBB}).
+Although the masslike term is lacking Lorentz covariance, it ultimately renders an interesting and physically sensible Lorentz invariant theory.
+What follows is the illustration to ascertain the physical sensibility of the model.
+To this endeavor, we need to work out the canonical momenta corresponding to the fields $A_0$, $A_1$, $\phi$, and $\tau$